MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 Advance settings in case of using dual band functionalities.
 It's not used in this project.

 **Bluetooth GATT**
 The Zigbee-BLE Dynamic Multiprotocol bluetooth side configurator is resided into the AppBuilder.
-It's not used in this project.
-Note: Some BLE related plugin make it editable.
+Note: This tab is not used in this project.
+Some BLE related plugin make it editable.

-After saving the modifications the .isc file ready to generate the project files and link the necessary SDK sources and libraries.
+8. Save the modification of the .isc file, and it's ready for generating the project files and link the necessary SDK sources and libraries now.
 Press the Generate button on the upper-right of the Appbuilder.

 The "Generation successful" label signs all the required files are created.
 See Figure 3‑11.